Military support organisations

-Established to provide friendship, help and support to serving and ex-serving RAF personnel and their families, the RAF Association is making an increasing contribution to the welfare of serving personnel via Contact Houses, wifi in communal areas and the parenting of the RAF Families Federation.
-The Association also provides respite care and sheltered housing.
+Established to provide friendship, help and support to serving and ex-serving RAF personnel and their families.
+The RAF Association is making an increasing contribution to the welfare of serving personnel via Contact Houses, wifi in communal areas and the parenting of the RAF Families Federation.
+The Association also provides respite care , sheltered housing and has also recently built up an amazing volunteer befriending service.
 It has a network of welfare officers across the country and overseas to whom RAF personnel can turn.
 Most units also have a RAFA Liaison Officer (RAFALO) who is a good first point of contact.

-A RAF welfare charity providing practical, financial and, in some cases, emotional support to all members of the RAF family, from childhood through to old age.
-They help with issues from childcare and relationship difficulties to injury and disability and from financial hardship and debt to illness and bereavement.
+Providing practical, financial and, in some cases, emotional support to all members of the RAF family, from childhood through to old age.
+The RAF Benevolent Fund offers welfare breaks and also help with issues from childcare and relationship difficulties to injury and disability and from financial hardship and debt to illness and bereavement.

-SSAFA also hold a formal contract with the RAF to provide professional Social Work Practioners and Personnel and Family Support Workers in support of RAF personnel and their families.
+SSAFA (Soldiers, Sailors, Airmen and Families Association) is a well-established Association which provides welfare support to all three services, both serving and veterans.
+This organisation holds a formal contract with the RAF to provide professional Social Work Practitioners and Personnel and Family Support Workers in support of RAF personnel and their families.
 Many units have SSAFA teams who provide practical support particularly to those whose partners are away from home.
+SSAFA also has volunteer groups at most stations if you wish to offer some volunteering time either as RAF personnel or a family member.

-Best known for their annual Poppy Appeal the Royal British Legion is the largest of the Service charities and supports veterans and serving personnel in all three Services.
-It also engages in lobbying the Government on in support of Service and Ex-Serving personnel.
+Best known for their annual Poppy Appeal the Royal British Legion is the largest of the service charities and supports serving personnel, their families and veterans from all three services.
+It also runs drop in sessions in local towns and cities and particularly good if you aren’t living on a station.
 The Legion has a high profile and has significant funds at its disposal for the support of the military family.
-They also fund holidays for families on application and offer free will writing facilities.
+They also fund some great holidays for families on application and offer free will writing facilities.